sahilpal001/ConnectFlow/README.md

-# 🌐 PathFinder: Animated Network Routing Simulator
+# 🌐 ConnectFlow: Animated Network Routing Simulator

-PathFinder is a Python-powered, interactive network simulator that visualizes how data packets are routed across a network of routers using Dijkstra’s shortest path algorithm.
-Built using *Streamlit, **NetworkX, and **Matplotlib*, it offers an animated and intuitive understanding of how real-world routing works.
+ConnectFlow is a Python-powered, interactive network simulator that visualizes how data packets are routed across a network of routers using Dijkstra’s shortest path algorithm.
+Built using Streamlit, **NetworkX, and **Matplotlib, it offers an animated and intuitive understanding of how real-world routing works.

 ---